 In addition, the OTD program has a commitment to the welfare of all clients treated or otherwise affected by students in the program.
 For these reasons, the program has established minimum technical standards for participation and progression, requiring the applicant to possess certain specific capabilities necessary to complete all academic, laboratory, and clinical aspects of the program – with or without accommodations.

 Students are not required to disclose a disability unless they are requesting accommodations, but it is vital that students do so if they cannot meet the described technical standards without them.
-Reasonable accommodations are determined through a collaborative process between the Office of Academic Support, faculty members, and the student.
+Reasonable accommodations are determined through a collaborative process between the Office for Student Success, faculty members, and the student.
 Please refer to the Support Services and Student Responsibilities section which follows the list of technical standards should you determine the academic accommodation process may be of interest to you.

 General Student Expectations